-There is a different treatment of metrics between HD and MD (for more information, see associated EIOPA DPM for Solvency II reporting documentation and section IX Mapping between MD and HD properties).
-Neither version applies period type differentiation of metrics - in both versions, period type is set to instant (in some cases the duration of a data point may be expressed using certain dimensional properties).
+There is a different treatment of metrics between HD and MD (for more information, see associated EIOPA DPM Documentation and section IX Mapping between MD and HD properties).
+Neither version applies period type differentiation of metrics - in both versions, period type is set to instant10 (in some cases the duration of a data point may be expressed using certain dimensional properties).

-Technically, metrics are represented in the taxonomy as XBRL primary items and defined in schema files named met.xsd (in $\{oloc\}/dict/met/$ folder location) that reference label linkbase file $met-lab-\{lang\}.xml$ (providing human readable labels as defined in the DPM; for representation in syntax see VI.2.1 Standard labels) and definition linkbase file met-def.xml (defining XBRL Dimensions relationships that constraint using of metrics in reports).
+Technically, metrics are represented in the taxonomy as XBRL primary items and defined in schema files named met.xsd (in {oloc}/dict/met/ folder location) that reference label linkbase file met-lab-{lang}.xml (providing human readable labels as defined in the DPM; for representation in syntax see VI.2.1 Standard labels) and definition linkbase file met-def.xml (defining XBRL Dimensions relationships that constraint using of metrics in reports11).